dantefromdevilmaycry/The-Fabulous-Five/content/Characters/Elowen.md

 Coming to power in the 95th year of the [[Age of Peace]], he revolutionized the regions under his control, establishing [[Tir-Cendelius]] as the state deity, and promoting an ethos of pursuing the light.
 He deposed of the nobility under his empire, and promoted extensive land reforms to break up the older power structures in Lithalen.
 His empire was genuinely prosperous and gained him innumerable devoted subjects across the lands.

-His followers came to regard his as an incarnation of Tir-Cendelius himself, and at the peak of his influence, in the 118th year of the [[Age of Peace]], he declared Holy War on the Kingdom of [[Tamara]], and led a three-year long campaign aiming to "bring the people of [[Antrok]] into the light."
+His followers came to regard his as an incarnation of Tir-Cendelius himself, and at the peak of his influence, in the 118th year of the [[Age of Peace]], he declared Holy War on the Kingdom of [[Avalon]], and led a three-year long campaign aiming to "bring the people of [[Antrok]] into the light."

 He was killed when he led his forces into [[Mycarthia]] in the 121st year of the Age of Peace, and triggered the [[Godhammer]].
 It was the 3rd of [[Flowercall]], Elowen was 236 years old.